randallka/browser-soccer-game/README.md

 ### Getting Started:
 #### At the start of the game the user will choose which team they would like to play as.
 The computer will then do the same .
 #### After team selection both rosters will be populated with 11 players.
 The players are based off of real players and have uniques stats coinciding with their real-life ability.
-#### Under the feild instructions tell the user what phase of the game is happening:
+#### Under the field, instructions tell the user what phase of the game is happening:
-* Attack: the player is trying to score
+* Attack: the user is trying to score
-* Defend: the player is trying to stop the computer from scoring
+* Defend: the user is trying to stop the computer from scoring
 * Control: the winner of control gets to attack and the loser defends
 #### For each phase the instructions will prompt the user to select a player from their roster.
 Upon hovering the player buttons the user can see each players attack and defense stat.
 #### After a player is chosen by the user the computer will select a player best suited to compete in the given gamephase.
 The players are compared and results are displayed on the feild and reflected in the game score